thewjones/mattjones/content/linknotes/20240810/index.md

 <https://en.wikipedia.org/wiki/Steeplechase_(athletics)#History>

-There are a number of modern sporting events that have their roots in the idea of a direct race between two points crossing whatever difficult terrain that lies between them
+There are a number of modern sporting events that have their roots in the idea of a direct race between two points crossing whatever difficult terrain that lies between them.

 So a steeplechase was originally a race (on horseback) between the church steeples of neighbouring villages in Ireland.